 Moe expressed her appreciation to all the different departments and the Center’s team in general for helping them pull off Huki.
 She said, “We have a very talented team.
 Everybody worked together to do this.”

-She recognized the Facilities Maintenance team who put up the speakers, took care of the benches, built the decking for the narrators and the canoes, and the culinary services who brought meals to feed them during their rehearsals.
+She recognized the Facilities Maintenance team who put up the speakers, took care of the benches, built the decking for the narrators and the canoes, and Culinary Services, who brought meals to feed them during their rehearsals.

 Earth Mother and three canoe pushers at the beginning of the show on a canoe.